AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

    ![New user details](assets/new-user-details.png)

 1. On the **Groups** tab, add the proxy user to the `contributors` group.
-   * Typing in the term `contributors` triggers AEM's auto-completion feature for simple selection of the group.
+   * Typing in the term `contributors` triggers AEM's auto-completion feature for easy selection of the group.

    ![Add to group](assets/add-to-group.png)